2 Exploring Candy database

 1. Open the database.

-5. Click in column City on the arrow at the right side in the column header and select from the shortcut menuSort A to Z
+5. Click the arrow on the right side of the City column header and select Sort A to Z from the shortcut menu.

-Access reorganizes the records in alphabetical order by city and shows a small upward pointing arrow () at the right side of the column header to indicate the sort order.
+Access reorganizes the records in alphabetical order by city and shows a small upward-pointing arrow () at the right side of the column header to indicate the sort order.

 2.11 Filtering

-2.11.1 Simple filter
+2.11.1 Simple Filter

 Task 2.8 File: candy365.accdb